Research Administration Certification Program (RACP)

-The course is offered annually and available to UH employees via UH Access
+The course is offered annually and available to University of Houston (main campus) employees via UH Access.

 The Research Administration Certification Program (RACP) is an online training program sponsored by the Division of Research (DOR) for all campuses of the University of Houston (UH) faculty and staff.
 It is designed to disseminate comprehensive instruction/information pertinent to research administration at UH.

-For the participant of RACP, certification will allow him/her to better assist the faculty with departmental research administration.
-Federal government requirements affecting faculty sponsored projects require knowledgeable research staff to effectively assist UH researchers.
-The overall goal is excellence in research administration that contributes to the University’s Tier One status.
+For the participant of RACP, certification will allow him/her to assist the faculty with departmental research administration matters.
+External entities that fund university-sponsored programs require knowledgeable staff to assist in administering awards made to university researchers.
+The overall goal is excellence in research administration that contributes to the University's Tier One status.

 Certification Policy and Requirements

-Effective FY2013, DOR requires UH staff managing sponsored projects to complete or renew their UH RACP certification every five (5) years in order to maintain the ability to certify research expenditures in their respective departments and colleges.
+Effective FY2021, DOR requires staff members managing sponsored programs to complete or renew the full RACP certification every five (5) plus annual training on selected modules in order to maintain the ability to certify research expenditures and assist with proposal submission in their respective departments and colleges.

-- Identify the UH mission with special emphasis on the research mission and experience the academic environment as it relates to research administration.
+- Identify the UH mission with special emphasis on the research mission and experience the academic environment related to research administration.

-- Examine the key components of the entire process of sponsored project administration, including pre‐award, post‐award, and compliance roles.
+- Examine the key components of sponsored program administration, including pre‐award and post‐award roles.

 - Identify the compliance requirements for conducting research involving human and animal subjects, biohazards, conflict of interest, responsible conduct of research, and research misconduct.

-- Apply the fundamentals of Export Control, Effort Reporting and E-Verification.
+- Apply the fundamentals of Export Control and Effort Reporting.

 - Identify the steps for successful proposal processing and submission.